voelkerb/powermeter/README.md

 ## How to build one?
-You want to build your own PowerMeter?
-As the PCBs are provided in this repo, you can simply make your own.
+Are you interested in constructing your own PowerMeter?
+Since the PCBs are provided in this repository, you can simply assemble your own.

-Depending on your requirements, you might either build [Version 1.0](/Schematic/Version_1) or [Version 2.0](/Schematic/Version_2).
+Depending on your specific requirements, you may choose to build either [Version 1.0](/Schematic/Version_1) or [Version 2.0](/Schematic/Version_2).
-* [Version 1.0](/Schematic/Version_1) features an ESP8266 microcontroller and a 10A solid state relay.
+* [Version 1.0](/Schematic/Version_1) incorporates an ESP8266 microcontroller and a 10A solid-state relay.
-    * Benefits:
+    * Advantages:
-        * The parts are cheaper (around 30€).
+        * The components are more cost-effective (approximately 30€).
-        * It comes with a USB interface for uploading the firmware or streaming data
+        * It includes a USB interface for uploading the firmware or streaming data.
-    * Drawbacks:
+    * Disadvantages:
-        * Non-modular.
+        * It lacks modularity.
-        * The 10A relay can only switch connected appliances with a maximum power consumption of <2300 Watt.
+        * The 10A relay can only switch connected appliances with a maximum power consumption of less than 2300 Watt.
 * [Version 2.0](/Schematic/Version_2) features an ESP32 microcontroller and a 16A bistable relay.
-    * Benefits:
+    * Advantages:
-        * You can switch appliances with up to 3600Watt.
+        * You can switch appliances with a maximum power consumption of up to 3600 Watt.
-        * You have multi-core microcontroller that also supports Bluetooth.
+        * It possesses a multi-core microcontroller that also supports Bluetooth.
-        * 8MB of internal storage allows to buffer data.
-If you stream high frequency data at e.g. 2kHz, this can hold up to 500s of data on network dropouts.
+        * 8MB of internal storage enables data buffering.
+If you stream high-frequency data at, for instance, 2kHz, this can accommodate up to 500s of data during network interruptions.
-        * An RTC keeps track of time allowing you to synchronize sampling rates during high frequency sampling.
+        * An RTC maintains timekeeping, allowing you to synchronize sampling rates during high-frequency sampling.
-        * Extendable by stacking other modules on an extension header.
+        * It can be extended by stacking additional modules on an extension header.
-    * Drawbacks:
+    * Disadvantages:
-        * A little bit more expensive (parts around 35€).
+        * The cost of the components is slightly higher (approximately 35€).

 Steps to build your own PowerMeter:

-1. Make the PCB ([Version 1.0](/Schematic/Version_1) or [Version 2.0](/Schematic/Version_2)).
-I recommend to use [JLC](https://jlcpcb.com) as it is super cheap and the quality is still decent.
+1. Create the PCB ([version 1.0](/Schematic/Version_1)) or [version 2.0](/Schematic/Version_2))).
+We recommend using [JLC PCB](https://jlcpcb.com) because it’s very affordable and the quality is still good.
-2. Buy the parts listed under [BOM](/BOM).
+2. Purchase the components listed in the [BOM](/BOM) (Bill of Materials).
 3. Solder everything together.
-We used a small reflow oven, but it could also be done using a fine soldering iron.
+We used a small reflow oven, but a fine soldering iron could also be used.
 4. Buy a matching housing.
-We highly recommend to use [this one](https://www.conrad.de/de/p/bopla-eletec-se-432-de-cee-stecker-gehaeuse-120-x-65-x-50-abs-polycarbonat-lichtgrau-graphitgrau-1-st-522228.html) as the PCB was specially designed for it, the mounting holes match, and it is safe to use with 230V.
-We also experimented with custom 3D prints (see [CAD](/CAD)) but it's at your own risk to do so.
+We highly recommend using [this one](https://www.conrad.de/de/p/bopla-eletec-se-432-de-cee-stecker-gehaeuse-120-x-65-x-50-abs-polycarbonat-lichtgrau-graphitgrau-1-st-522228.html) because the PCB was specially designed for it, the mounting holes match, and it’s safe to use with 230V.
+We also tried custom 3D prints (see [CAD](/CAD)), but it’s at your own risk.

-5. Wire the PowerMeters using the following diagram.
+5. Wire the PowerMeters using the provided diagram.

 <img src="/docu/figures/socket.png">

 6. Upload the [firmware](/Firmware) according to the instructions for your version.
-7. Interface with the PowerMeter accordingly as stated [here](/docu/README_Firmware_Cmds.md)
+7. Interface with the PowerMeter according to the protocol documented [here](/docu/README_Firmware_Cmds.md)

 # Use cases
 ## Smart homes
 There are plenty of use cases for a smart plug inside a smart home.
 * Switch appliances _on_ and _off_ using a voice assistant or your smartphone
-* Include it in home automation software to switch appliances based on an automation.
-There are lots of possibilities here, e.g.:
+* Include it in home automation software to switch appliances based on automations, e.g.:
     * Switch appliances _on_ and _off_ by time of day.
     * Switch appliances _off_ automatically at standby consumption.
     * Trigger an alert if the consumption exceeds a limit.